sourcegraph/handbook/content/engineering/hiring/software-engineer-pairing-exercise.md

 The assumption is that any candidate who gets to this stage meets the technical requirements for the job in question.

 All pairing sessions should include a third engineer in the room as an observer.
 As such, they can stay muted for the bulk of the interview.
 Having another person in the room provides a more complete picture of the candidate and helps to reduce bias.

 ## Details of the exercise

 - We will schedule a 60-minute timeframe to work with a Sourcegraph engineer.
 - In this exercise you write a command-line application that performs a simple task.
-- We will send you the specific details 10 minutes prior to the interview.
 - You may use the language of your choice.
 - You can use your own development environment, and look up documentation on the internet.